lauradahlberg/plant_classifier_neural_network/README.md

-## Soy Bean Plant Classifier with Neural Network - from scratch
+## Plant Classifier with Neural Network - from scratch
 ### Week 7 assignment
 ---